causaliq/causaliq/docs/projects/workflow.md

 - 📊 **CausalIQ Analysis** (causaliq-predict) is called by this package to perform results analysis and generate assets for research papers.
 - 🔮 **CausalIQ Predict** (causaliq-predict) is called by this package to perform causal prediction.
 - 🔄 **Zenodo Synchronisation** (zenodo-sync) is used by this package to download datasets and upload results.
-- 🧪 **CausalIQ Experiments** (causaliq-experiments) are defined in terms of CausalIQ Pipelines allowing the reproduction of experiments, results and published paper assets created by the CausalIQ ecosystem.
+- 🧪 **CausalIQ Papers** (causaliq-papers) are defined in terms of CausalIQ Workflows allowing the reproduction of experiments, results and published paper assets created by the CausalIQ ecosystem.

 <br />

 ---

-*The CausalIQ Pipeline framework enables reproducible, scalable causal discovery research by providing comprehensive tools for experiment design, execution, and analysis, supporting the advancement of reliable causal inference methodologies.*
+*The CausalIQ Workflow framework enables reproducible, scalable causal discovery research by providing comprehensive tools for experiment design, execution, and analysis, supporting the advancement of reliable causal inference methodologies.*